OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 access.
 This is very similar to the behavior of the GDAL `/vsicurl/ <https://gdal.org/user/virtual_file_systems.html#vsicurl-http-https-ftp-files-random-access>`_ I/O layer.
-The plan is to mostly copy GDAL's vsicurl implementation inside PROJ, with needed adjustmeents and proper namespacing of it.
+The plan is to mostly copy GDAL's vsicurl implementation inside PROJ, with needed adjustments and proper namespacing of it.

 A retry strategy (typically a delay with an exponential back-off and some random jitter) will be added to account for intermittent network or server-side failure.